awsdocs/amazon-redshift-developer-guide/doc_source/query-performance-improvement-opportunities.md

 If your WHERE clause causes excessive table scans, you might see a SCAN step in the segment with the highest `maxtime` value in SVL\_QUERY\_SUMMARY\.
 For more information, see [Using the SVL\_QUERY\_SUMMARY View](using-SVL-Query-Summary.md)\.

 To fix this issue, add a WHERE clause to the query based on the primary sort column of the largest table\.
-This approach will help minimize scanning time\.
+This approach helps minimize scanning time\.
 For more information, see [Amazon Redshift Best Practices for Designing Tables](c_designing-tables-best-practices.md)\.

 ## Insufficiently Restrictive Predicate<a name="insufficiently-restrictive-predicate"></a>